CUP-ECS/beatnik/README.md

 ## Building Beatnik

 Beatnik relies on multiple external packages to build, including:
-  * ECP CoPA's Cabana/Grid particle and mesh framework [3]
+  * ECP CoPA's Cabana/Grid particle and mesh framework [2]
-  * UT-Knoxville's HeFFTe fast fourier transform library [4]
+  * UT-Knoxville's HeFFTe fast fourier transform library [3]
-  * A high-performance MPI implementation such as OpenMPI, MPICH, or MVAPICH
+  * A high-performance GPU-aware MPI implementation such as OpenMPI, MPICH, or MVAPICH

 To ease building Beatnik, the configs/ directory includes Spack configuration files for building in spack environments on multiple systems and test case run scripts for a variety of systems.
 In addition, the latest version of Spack includes a package description for directly building Beatnik.
 More information on building Beatnik can be found in the README.md file in the configs/ directory.